Cellars Wine Club

 Brie is one of the most popular French cheeses and is known around the world.
 In France the best AOC Brie is made from unpasteurized cow milk however AOC certification has also been given to the pasteurized version.
 When in France always choose the unpasteurized Brie but here in the US we have no choice but to settle for the pasteurized version.
 However all is not lost in the taste department and several top quality brands of Brie can be found.
 A wheel of Brie will remain "alive" and continue to mature until it is first cut and then the aging or ripening will stop.

 A young Brie will be a bit stiff but as it ripens the interior paste will continue to soften.
-Please note that a top quality ripe Brie will ooze or bulge but not run when it is cut.
+Please note that a top quality ripe Brie will ooze or bulge but not run when it is cut (note the photo above).
 If the cheese is somewhat stiff it is most likely not quite ripe and will have a milder or bland flavor.
 A good ripe Brie is a delight to eat.
 Consuming Brie's bloomy white rind is always a personal choice but it is safe and enjoyable to eat.
-Brie melts well so it makes a nice addition to sandwiches.
+Brie melts well so it makes a nice addition to sandwiches or can be blended into soups.

-The imported Rouzaire brand of Fromage de Meaux Brie is probably the best that is availible here in the states followed by Rouzaire Brie Nangis, Chatelain Brie, Isigny Brie, Tour de Marze, and Bellerive Brie.
-We feel that you should treat yourself well, so buy the French imported bries instead of the factory made items found in the supermarket.
+Best brands of Brie: the imported Rouzaire brand of Fromage de Meaux Brie (Brie de Meaux) is probably the best that is available here in the states followed by Rouzaire Brie Nangis, Chatelain Brie, Isigny Brie, Tour de Marze, and Bellerive Brie.
+We feel that you should treat yourself well, so buy the French imported brie instead of the factory made items found in the supermarket.